jj152/spring-basic/README.md

   - java 8
   - Eclipse/STS/Intellij

-# REST CRUD APIs with Spring Boot, Azure Cosmos DB and Azure Cosmos DB SQL API
+# REST CRUD APIs with Spring Boot, Azure Cosmos DB
-This is an Spring Boot, Azure Cosmos DB based application synced with Git repository.
+This application is an Azure App service based on Springboot connected to Azure Cosmos DB and synced with Git repository.

 # prerequisites:
   - Azure a/c